Building

 applicable for the following Building Codes:

-the effective peak velocity-related acceleration which is used to calculate the
+representing the effective peak velocity-related acceleration which is used to

 The Av coefficient is commonly